-ERSRI's investments earned 6.54% in net performance, growing to \$8.5 billion in the fiscal year ending on June 30, 2019.
+ERSRI's investments earned 3.78% in net performance, growing to \$8.5 billion in the fiscal year ending on June 30, 2020.
 While the investment performance was strong during the fiscal year, ERSRI invests for the long term.
-Over a five-year period, net performance for the fund was 5.55% and 8.75% over the ten-year period; outperforming the System's benchmarks for the respective time periods.
+Over a five-year period, net performance for the fund was 5.87% and 7.80% over the ten-year period, outperforming the System's benchmarks for the respective time periods.

 Rhode Island's performance also continues to steadily improve compared to its peers.
-Fiscal Year 2019 marks the second consecutive fiscal year in which the plan outperformed the median in its peer group.
-The system's relative performance ranked in the sixty-sixth percentile among peers for a ten-year period, while improving to fifty-seventh in a five-year period, and twenty-second over a one-year period.
+Fiscal Year 2020 marks the third consecutive fiscal year in which the plan outperformed the median in its peer group.
+The System's relative performance ranked in the forty-eighth percentile among peers for the trailing ten-year period, while improving to twenty-ninth over the trailing five-year period, and thirteenth over the trailing one-year period.

-The "Back to Basics" investment strategy along with the set of current assumptions being much stronger should provide for a more predictable funding pattern to advance our goal to reach 80% funded and return regular cost of living adjustments (COLA's) by 2031 as well as provide intermittent COLA's in years 2021, 2025 and 2029.
+The investment strategy along with the set of current assumptions should provide for a predictable funding pattern to advance our goal to reach 80% funded and return regular cost of living adjustments (COLA's) by 2031 as well as provide intermittent COLA's in years 2021, 2025 and 2029.